 Sixteen AAN members were selected for the 2015 Emerging Leaders Forum.

 Emerging Leaders Mentors Erika Fullwood Augustine, MD Ann Tilton, MD, FAAN Stacey Clardy, MD, PhD Janice Massey, MD, FAAN Prabhu Dayal Emmady, MD Neil Busis, MD, FAAN Amanda C. Guidon, MD Carlayne Jackson, MD, FAAN Deborah Hall, MD, PhD Janis Miyasaki, MD, FAAN Ihtsham Haq, MD Cindy Comella, MD, FAAN Lyell K. Jones, MD Terry Cascino, MD, FAAN Adam Kelly, MD John Morris, MD, FAAN Shannon M. Kilgore, MD Robert C. Griggs, MD, FAAN Mia T. Minen, MD Lisa DeAngelis, MD, FAAN Augusto A. Miravalle, MD Aaron Miller, MD, FAAN Tamara M. Pringsheim, MD Allison Brashear, MD, FAAN Alexander Pantelyat Bob Gross, MD, FAAN Kevin N. Sheth, MD Ralph Sacco, MD, FAAN Parthasarathy Thirumala, MD Jim Stevens, MD, FAAN David B. Watson, MD Ralph Jozefowicz, MD, FAAN

 - THE PARTICIPANT EXPERIENCE

-Past participants of the Emerging Leaders Forum have formed an alumni association, with four main responsibilities:
+Past participants of the Emerging Leaders Forum have formed an alumni group, with four main responsibilities:

 - Maintain involvement with previous Emerging Leader Forum graduates